 The American people should find out what were those concerns and did the FBI adequately disclose them to the court.

-There's something the President can do, his administration can do, the Attorney General could do right now that would give us the sort of visibility to advance this investigation and the public's knowledge, and it's a good time for that to happen.
+There's something the president can do, his administration can do, the Attorney General could do right now that would give us the sort of visibility to advance this investigation and the public's knowledge.

-Well, it would be now let's go to the other buckets as well, because one would be the FISA applications themselves.
+Now, let's go to the other buckets as well, because one would be the FISA applications themselves.

-Uh a second would be the 302s, Bruce Orr, Christopher Steele.
+A second would be the 302s, Bruce Orr, Christopher Steele.

 Those would be particularly important.

-Bucket number three is the gang of eight material.
+Bucket number three is the Gang of Eight material.

 The email chain is a contemporaneous discussion ongoing between officials.